aexponential/NUSDevOps_April24/README.md

-# NUSDevOps_April24
-Test project for Dev Ops course
+# Editing with Markdown and Git

+Test123 Test 987

+* this is a bullt point